rahuluniv/Rupertsland-Institute/docs/zreferences.md

 Our portfolio demonstrates proven expertise in:

-- ✅ Educational technology platforms with assessment and reporting tools
+-  Educational technology platforms with assessment and reporting tools
-- ✅ Multi-stakeholder portals serving students, institutions, and service providers
+-  Multi-stakeholder portals serving students, institutions, and service providers
-- ✅ Secure authentication and user management systems
+-  Secure authentication and user management systems
-- ✅ Complex application workflows and document management
+-  Complex application workflows and document management
-- ✅ Dynamic data analysis and reporting dashboards
+-  Dynamic data analysis and reporting dashboards
-- ✅ Integration with multiple systems and databases
+-  Integration with multiple systems and databases
-- ✅ Responsive, user-friendly interfaces for diverse audiences
+-  Responsive, user-friendly interfaces for diverse audiences
-- ✅ Scalable cloud-based solutions
+-  Scalable cloud-based solutions

 ---

-## Featured Projects
+## Relevant Projects

-Below are detailed case studies of our two most relevant projects that demonstrate our capabilities for the Rupertsland Institute Online Student Application Platform.
+Below are detailed case studies of our most relevant projects that demonstrate our capabilities for the Rupertsland Institute Online Student Application Platform.

 ---